dockur/windows/readme.md

 ### How do I perform a manual installation?

-  It's best to stick to the automatic installation, as it adjusts various settings to prevent common issues when running Windows inside a virtual environment.
+  It's best sticking to automatic installation, as adjusting various settings to prevent common issues when running Windows inside a virtual environment.

   However, if you insist on performing the installation manually, add the following environment variable to your compose file: